-19. Plan Fun Days
+27. Plan Fun Days

 Plan some family fun days so you can feel like you’re on a short vacation without actually having to pack up and leave town.
 Go to a theme park or take a picnic to a local garden.

 Do this once a month (at least) so you always have something to look forward to together as a group.
 Maybe alter who plans the day so everyone gets a chance to show the family a good time.

 28. Take More Pictures

 Take more pictures when you’re all together to document what’s going on in your life.
 Capture raw moments that paint an accurate picture of who everyone is in your family rather than only getting posed shots on holidays and special occasions.
 You will always enjoy looking back on pictures of doing everyday things as a group and having those memories of life at every stage.

-21. Identify Areas of Improvement
+29. Identify Areas of Improvement